FahmidaKhalid/IIoT_IDS_Project/README.md

 The dataset is not publicly exposed for security and access control reasons.
 However, if access is required, it can be shared separately upon request.

+ Note: Large files such as datasets, trained models, and intermediate results are managed using DVC and are not directly stored in the Git repository.
 ---

 ## Reproducibility